byronpendason/byronpendason.github.io/index.md

 religion based upon the worship of the Anglo-Saxon gods, one's ancestors, and the wights (spirits) of the land around us and in our homes.
 If you're curious about Fyrnsidu, check out my slideshow [Introduction to Fyrnsidu](/fyrnsidu_intro/).
 The best resource to learn more about Fyrnsidu is <a href="https://Fyrnsidu.faith" target="_blank">Fyrnsidu.faith</a>.

+The word Fyrnsidu was coined by Robert "Osric" Holman in 2001.
+He has since abandoned Fyrnsidu and now leads a cult known as the Ingwine Society.
+Neither this website nor it's author is in anyway affiliated with Osric, his original Fyrnsidu organisation, or his current cult.

 ## About the Website

 *Mīne Wyrtruman* means *My Roots* in Old English.
 As a Fyrnsidere (Anglo-Saxon Heathen), the culture and religion of the ancient pre-Christian Anglo-Saxon peoples are the roots of my faith.
 I use the little that we know about them as a foundation upon which I build my religion.